-- 2.1.1 Education on the requirements of the relevant legislation, Council Policies or Codes - 2.1.2 Warning letter to more formally advise of the requirements of the relevant legislation, Council Policies or Codes - 2.1.3 Issue formal Notices, Orders & Directions to give specific details of what work must be undertaken or that an activity must cease in order to comply with relevant legislation, Council Policies or Codes - 2.1.4 Carrying out the uncompleted work specified in an Order, and transferring the cost of such action to the offender.
+- 2.1.1 Education on the requirements of the relevant legislation, Council Policies or Codes.
+This option may be taken for a single minor breach that would not result in risk to life/property/health or the environment, the breach could be rectified immediately, the offender has shown contrition and rectified the matter immediately. - 2.1.2 Warning letter to more formally advise of the requirements of the relevant legislation, Council Policies or Codes.
+This option may be taken where there are a number of minor breaches that may result in risk to life/property/health or the environment, the breaches may require some time to rectify and a reinspection is required to confirm compliance. - 2.1.3 Issue formal Notices, Orders & Directions to give specific details of what work must be undertaken or that an activity must cease in order to comply with relevant legislation, Council Policies or Codes.
+This option may be taken where a breach is likely to cause risk to life/property/health or the environment, the breach will require time/resources to rectify and a reinspection is required to confirm compliance. - 2.1.4 Carrying out the uncompleted work specified in an Order, and transferring the cost of such action to the offender.
+This option may be taken when the recipient of an Oder/Direction from Council has made no attempt to complete the works and/or is incapable of completing the required works and there is a risk to live/property/health or the environment by not completing the works.